Miami Beach Convention Center: Current use

 In December 2015, the center embarked on a renovation and expansion project completed in June 2018.
+The renovated center includes a "Miami Beach Hall of Fame" in the south wing, honoring individuals important to the city's history.

 Fillmore Miami Beach

 The Fillmore Miami Beach (originally the Miami Beach Municipal Auditorium) is an auditorium and concert venue located in Miami Beach, Florida.
 The venue is a part of the Miami Beach Convention Center complex.
 Opening in 1957, the auditorium was once home to many television variety shows, including the third revival of The Jackie Gleason Show.
 In 2006, Live Nation Entertainment acquired the venue, and branded it with the historic name The Fillmore.